Milenkhov/SudokuTrainer/README.md

 - Generator with uniqueness guarantee and difficulty targeting
 - Human-style hints: Naked/Hidden Single, Naked Pair, eliminations
 - New: Check button to highlight correct/incorrect entries
+- New: Thick 3×3 grid lines for better readability (like a classic Sudoku)
+- New: View > Show Coordinates toggle (x,y) headers on/off
+- New: Non-blocking “New” (async generation) so the UI stays responsive

 ## Download and run (Windows)